neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/README.md

 Provide the [handout](shell-basics.md) and [challenges](challenges-shell-basics.md) to the students.

-Guide the students through the setup by follwing the instructions in the challenges.
+Guide the students through the setup by following the instructions in the challenges.

-Let students to the actual treasure hunt challenge on their own.
+Let students do the actual treasure hunt challenge on their own.

 ---